b-ash/keg/docs/shopping.md

 Prices are accurate as of 10/23/13.
 Without the Kegerator, the total is around $175.
 There may be places to cut corners (ie. not using a raspberry pi) that would allow you to save some cash, but you would have to rework some things with the setup later on.

+I will also mention that no kegerator is complete without sick tap handles.
+Ebay is your friend - some are very cheap if you get them used, others normally range between $20-40.

 ### Amazon

 - [The Kegerator!](http://www.amazon.com/gp/product/B007HDDPJG/ref=oh_details_o02_s00_i00?ie=UTF8&psc=1) - $485